Skip to content

 4. Real estate, property services and other office suppliers.

-Suppliers are the main service or license providers to Sandstone’s business and products.
-However, a number of suppliers are classified as business partners via engagements such as reseller, distributor promoter, collaboration, etc. Sandstone acknowledges the risk in engaging external suppliers appointed or requested by our customers that have not been progressed via Sandstone’s procurement process, and have nevertheless applied the same level of due diligence on those suppliers.
+Most of Sandstone’s service or license providers are categorised as suppliers..
+However, a small portion of suppliers are classified as business partners via engagements such as reselling, distributor promotion or collaboration.
+Sandstone acknowledges the risk in engaging external suppliers appointed or requested by our customers that have not been progressed via Sandstone’s procurement process, and have nevertheless applied the same level of due diligence when engaging those suppliers.

-In identifying the key indicators of modern slavery risks, Sandstone considered multiple elements such as recognised modern slavery risk indices, country and industry risk analysis.
-Within our supply chain, the following have been identified as the key indicators of modern slavery risks:
+In identifying the key indicators of modern slavery risks, Sandstone considered multiple elements such as the Global Slavery Index, country of operation and industry risk analysis.
+When considering onboarding a supplier into our supply chain, the following have been identified as key indicators of a modern slavery risk:

 Where multiple high risk indicators co-exist, there is a higher likelihood of modern slavery and additional controls are required to ensure these risks do not become reality.

-When measured by value, the majority of supplier spend is on large, established businesses based in Australia, the United States of America and the United Kingdom, which are considered to have medium-low level of modern slavery risk comparing to smaller businesses in most other countries.
-However, Sandstone acknowledges that the procurement of professional services and contractors based offshore carry a relatively higher risk of modern slavery, unhealthy working environment and worker exploitation.
+When measured by value, the majority of supplier spend is on large, established businesses based in Australia, the United States of America and the United Kingdom, which are considered to have medium-low level of modern slavery risk comparing to smaller businesses that operate in geographical regions with higher risks of modern slavery, which arise limited legal or regulatory protections.
+Sandstone acknowledges that the procurement of professional services and contractors based offshore carry a relatively higher risk of modern slavery, unhealthy working environment and worker exploitation, as such our engagement with such suppliers and contractors is limited and subject to due diligence practices.

 2.3 Supplier Risk Assessment and Due Diligence

-To identify, prevent and mitigate actual and potential adverse modern slavery risks and impacts within our supply chains, Sandstone continually assesses modern slavery risk through Third Party Due Diligence Questionnaire.
+To identify, prevent and mitigate actual and potential adverse modern slavery risks and impacts within our supply chains, Sandstone’s Risk & Compliance team continually assesses modern slavery risk through the Third-Party Due Diligence Questionnaire.

-In 2021 we established our supplier risk assessments to include components specific to modern slavery.
-Our assessment includes a Modern Slavery Due Diligence Questionnaire and desktop research (where available) to gain an understanding of each supplier’s approach, controls, identification procedures and mitigations in addressing modern slavery.
-We also consider the industry, work type, geography, Global Slavery Index, and supplier reputation, among other factors.
+In 2021, we established our supplier risk assessment process to include components specific to modern slavery.
+Our assessment includes the specified modern slavery questions in the Third-Party Due Diligence Questionnaire, desktop research (where available) and reaching out directly to the potential supplier (where required) to gain a deeper understanding of each supplier’s approach, controls, identification procedures and mitigation measures to address modern slavery in their operations and supply chains.

-Since August 2021, it is mandatory for all new and renewing suppliers to undergo this Supplier Risk Assessment.
-Although we expect our suppliers to identify and manage their own Modern Slavery risks in-accordance with Modern Slavery legislation, we intend on conducting reviews of our supply chain on a regular basis.
-If we discover red flags, we conduct extensive and documented follow-ups to address these issues.
-In certain cases, we may decide to no longer pursue a relationship or to terminate our current relationship with a supplier.
+Since August 2021, it is mandatory for all new and renewing suppliers to undergo this supplier risk assessment process.
+Although we expect our suppliers to identify and manage their own modern slavery risks in-accordance with applicable modern slavery legislation, we conduct reviews of our supply chain and assessment processes on a regular basis.
+If we discover red flags, we conduct extensive and documented investigations to address the identified issues.
+In certain cases where we discover that a supplier’s activities are not aligned with our Code of Conduct and practices regarding modern slavery, we may decide to no longer pursue a relationship or to terminate our current relationship with the relevant supplier.

-We investigate any issues identified during the assessment and we expect the supplier to provide a corrective action plan for any non-conformance issues, which that outlines the root cause of the finding, how and when that supplier will resolve the issue, and the steps taken to prevent recurrence.
+We investigate any risks that have been identified during the assessment and we expect the supplier to provide a corrective action plan for any non-conformance issues, which outlines the root cause of the finding, how and when that supplier will resolve the issue, and the steps taken to prevent recurrence.
 We determine whether the plan is acceptable based on the severity of the non-conformance in addition to the effort and time required to resolve the issue.
-We monitor and verify all corrective actions are completed in the agreed upon time frame.
+We monitor and verify that all corrective actions are completed in the agreed upon time frame.

 3. Looking Forward